Setting Up and Managing Adjudication

 Mobile App:

-Use the filter at the top to select records that are Not yet adjudicated.
+On the next screen, use the filter at the top to select records that are Not yet adjudicated.

 When filtering for records that have not yet been adjudicated, the list will only display records if the current user is assigned to perform adjudication on those records, and those records have met the status required to be adjudication-ready.